Vineeth-Agarwal/YouTube_VideosAnalysis_Northwest/README.md

 3) For each video, find the sentiment of people for a video based on the emotions used in comments.
 The goal is to determine top 10 positive, negative or neutral commented videos.
 (Durga Charan)

-4) For each channel-id tagged with Android, find number of views each video gets to determine the top 5 trending channels in android.
+4) For each channel-id tagged with Android, find number of views each video gets, to determine the top 5 trending channels in android.
 (Vineeth)

 ## Big Data Solutions
 1)